rustyrussell/bolts/12-offer-encoding.md

 The entire offer is reflected in the invoice_request, both for completeness (so all information will be returned in the invoice), and so that the offer node can be stateless.
+This makes `offer_metadata` particularly useful, since it can contain an authentication cookie to validate the other fields.

-A signature unnecessary, and makes for a longer string (potentially limiting QR code use on low-end cameras); if the offer has an error, no invoice will be given (or, for `send_invoice` offers, accepted) since the `offer_id` already covers all the non-signature fields.
+A signature is unnecessary, and makes for a longer string (potentially limiting QR code use on low-end cameras); if the offer has an error, no invoice will be given (or, for `send_invoice` offers, accepted) since the `offer_id` already covers all the non-signature fields.